kimanikevin254/movie-reservation-system/README.md

     - GET /shows/:id/schedules - Shows schedules

 move all typeorm specific code to repos -> e.g., anywhere relations are mentioned in a service.

+Maybe feats:
+    - recommend upcoming shows to users based on their recent purchases.
+Use redpanda connect to improve the whole flow.